vmware/pyvmomi/docs/vim/cluster/DasFdmAvailabilityState.rst

    An error occurred when unconfiguring the Fault Domain Manager running on a host.
 In order to clear this condition the host might need to be reconnected to the cluster and reconfigured first.
 This state is reported by vCenter Server.

 networkPartitionedFromMaster
    A slave host is alive and has management network connectivity, but the management network has been partitioned.
-This state is reported by masters that are in a partition other than the one containing the slave host; the master in the slave's partition will report the slave state as `connectedToMaster`_ .
+This state is reported by masters that are in a partition other than the one containing the slave host; the master in the slave's partition will report the slave state as `connectedToMaster <vim/cluster/DasFdmAvailabilityState.rst#connectedToMaster>`_ .